HAVE YOU FORGOTTEN ME?

 “Yeah… I mean, if you won, it’d be great,” he smiled.

-“Well, I haven’t trained since a long time, so I wouldn’t be so optimistic if I were you… But you’re right, it would be great!” said Kate, and hugged her husband.
+“Well, I haven’t trained for a long time, so I wouldn’t be so optimistic if I were you… But you’re right, it would be great!” said Kate, and hugged her husband.
 “Wish me luck then.”

 “Show them what you’ve got, baby!”